MooersLab/cctbxsnips-SublimeText3/README.md

 The snippets are stored in separate files.
 Each file has the extension *.sublime-snippet*.
 For all operating systems (Mac, Windows, Linux), go to `Preferences→Browse Packages...→User→snippets`.
-You may need to create the subdirectory called snippets.
+You may need to create a subdirectory called *snippets*.
-Copy and paste cctbxsnips-SublimeText3 into the snippets folder.
+Copy and paste cctbxsnips-SublimeText3 into the *snippets* folder.

-To acheive the same end from the terminal in macOS, do the following steps:
+To achieve the same end from the terminal in macOS, do the following steps:

 - Create the snippets directory in the Sublime Text3 folder: `mkdir ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/User/snippets/Python`
 - Add the snippet files to the Sublime Text 3 folder: